-10. In arc welding, arc in created between the electrode and work by
+10. In arc welding, arc is created between the electrode and work by?

-11. Material used for coating the electrode is called
+11. The coating material used for the electrode is termed as?

-12. ___________ is the welding process in which two pieces to be joined are overlapped and placed between two pointed electrodes.
+12. Which of the following welding process in which two pieces to be joined are overlapped and placed between two pointed electrodes?

 a) Seam welding